Raw pointers are bad (especially owning raw pointers).

 How does this compare to juce’s WeakReference?
 I suspect that

-extends the lifetime of the pointed-to object, so dangling/lifetime issues are less likely.
+weak_ptris safer, becauselockextends the lifetime of the pointed-to object, so dangling/lifetime issues are less likely.
 Just a hunch though.

-for shared-ownership pointers that can dangle.
+weak_ptr for shared-ownership pointers that can dangle.

 not.

-functions are also exception-safe whereas new
+The make functions are also exception-safe whereas new is not.
+Depending

 captured in a smart pointer, leading to leaks.